 A serious fire has the potential to spread quickly and escalate into a big problem.
 Wildfires fires don’t just affect the surface vegetation but embed deep into the peat, and need a lot of water to put out.

 BMC access officer Cath Flitcroft interviews the Area Ranger for Longendale in the Peak District, following the 2006 fires.

 If you smoke on the moors, stub your cigarette out on a stone or on the sole of your shoe and take the cigarette butt home

 People are asked not to light barbecues or campfires when they visit the moors

 Respect the National Parks ‘high fire warning signs’ placed at key access points - these indicate that the moorland conditions are very dry

 Camping isn’t allowed on any Open Access area unless the landowner has specifically given you permission, so don’t camp, and definitely don’t start a campfire.
-Likewise don’t fire up a BBQ in a high-risk area.

 If you see a fire, call 999 immediately, give them a general location and try to contact the ranger service or local access authority as soon as possible.

 This article has been read